EdDev/eddev.github.io/_posts/2020-05-03-dynamic-ipv6-playground.md

        valid_lft forever preferred_lft forever
 ```

-When DHCPv6 is also enabled, one can run a DHCPv6 client and the appropiate
+When DHCPv6 is also enabled, one can run a DHCPv6 client and the appropriate
 IPv6 address from the DHCPv6 range will be assigned.
 ```
 sudo ip netns exec red dhclient -6 veth00